cetceeve/SparkLing/README.md

 implementing a fully modular machine learning pipeline for the delay prediction, and integrating that with the existing architecture of transitmap.
 In the following we will describe our data, each component of the machine learning pipeline, and how everything fits into the overall architecture.

+## Prediction Problem
+The specific prediction problem that we are solving in this course project is to predict the delta between the scheduled arrival time and the real arrival time for all future stops for all running metros in Stockholm.
+So we are predicting future delays (and early arrivals) for metros that are currently on their way at any given time.

 ## Data
 We are working with the publically available public transport data available from Trafiklab for all of Sweden.
 This includes timetable data including metadata for all of Sweden, as well as a stream of realtime vehicle position updates for many transport agencies.